YOUTH CHANGEMAKER PROGRAM

-The Youth Ambassador Program is a program that supports and connects youth aged 14 or Year 9 ( whichever comes first!) up to 18 years or end of year 12 ( whichever comes last!) in a diverse range of community volunteering experiences.
+The Youth Changemaker Program is a program that supports and connects youth aged 14 or Year 9 (whichever comes first!) up to 18 years or end of year 12 (whichever comes last!) in a diverse range of community volunteering experiences.

-The Youth Ambassador Program provides a “pathway “ or “succession plan” for young people 14-18 years to take the skills learnt through their experiences participating in our programs as children, and then as teens applying them to meaningful volunteering opportunities in the community.
+The Youth Changemaker Program provides a “pathway” or “succession plan” for young people 14 -18 years to take the skills learnt through their experiences participating in our programs as children, and then as teens applying them to meaningful volunteering opportunities in the community.
 All young people are welcome to join our program regardless of whether or not they have been part of our children’s programs.

 The program is designed to offer young people choice, flexibility, diversity, ownership and a sense of belonging.

-Choice – YAs (Youth Ambassadors) select from a range of volunteering opportunities.
+Choice – Youth Changemaker select from a range of volunteering opportunities.
 There is no compulsory participation in volunteering opportunities offered.
 This encourages the development of autonomy and a sense of independence in a teen’s volunteering role.

-Flexibility – YAs can arrange their volunteering around school, family and sport commitments.
+Flexibility – Youth Changemaker can arrange their volunteering around school, family and sport commitments.
 The range of times, locations and dates of volunteering opportunities supports this flexibility.

-Diversity – volunteering opportunities are offered across a range of charities and include face-to-face support for vulnerable people, fundraising support with events, and practical tasks such as social media and contribution to articles and conferences.
+Diversity –Our Volunteering opportunities are offered across a range of charities and include face-to-face support for vulnerable people, fundraising support with events, and practical tasks such as social media and contribution to articles and conferences.
 This results in exposure to a range of societal issues and increases skills sets and opportunities for future employment.